Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 - So far this year Rice has two wins against the spread.

-- The Owls have been underdogs by 18 points or more three times this season and covered the spread once.
+- The Owls have covered the spread once this season when underdogs by 18 points or more (in three chances).

-- Rice has hit the over in 66.7% of its opportunities this year (six times in nine games with a set point total).
+- Rice's games this year have gone over the total in six out of nine opportunities (66.7%).

-- When Rice puts up more than 29.4 points, it is 1-1 against the spread and 2-0 overall.
+- Rice is 1-1 against the spread and 2-0 overall when the team scores more than 29.4 points.

-- When Rice piles up more than 422.9 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Rice totals more than 422.9 yards, the team is 0-2 against the spread and 1-1 overall.

-- The Owls have turned the ball over 15 times, two fewer times than the Hilltoppers have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.